calvinmetcalf/set.up/readme.md

 new stuff
 -------

-`Set.prototype.equals` takes another set, returns true if they are the same size and the other set has all the same values as this set.
+- `Set.prototype.equals` takes another set, returns true if they are the same size and the other set has all the same values as this set.

-`Set.prototype.merge` takes one or more sets as arguments, returns a new set which merges those sets to this one.
+- `Set.prototype.merge` takes one or more sets as arguments, returns a new set which merges those sets to this one.

-`Set.prototype.append` takes one or more sets as arguments, adds their values to the current set and returns it.
+- `Set.prototype.append` takes one or more sets as arguments, adds their values to the current set and returns it.

-`Set.prototype.toArray` returns the values of the set, results are sorted and it takes an optional sort function.
+- `Set.prototype.toArray` returns the values of the set, results are sorted and it takes an optional sort function.
+- `Set.prototype.union` takes another set, returns a new set with only those values that are in both.
+- `Set.prototype.xor` takes another set, returns a new set only those values that are in just one set.

 Map API
 =====